Mikefila/HaNr-event-bus-flow/README.md

 Using a conditinal statement (see rule 2 in camerafunc.js) allows us to target specific keywords found in the event data.

-Dahua cameras offer a lot more information in the event data.
+Dahua cameras offer other information in the event data.
 Target location and direction of travel among other things.
 Sample JSON included in flow file.